tel: +48 888 99 98 98

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-• Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which is crucial in the context of children's health.
-Furthermore, tiny parts of these products have the potential to complicate diagnosis after entering the body.
+• Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which is crucial in the context of children's health.
+It's also worth noting that tiny parts of these magnets are able to hinder the diagnostic process when they are in the body.

 Handle with Care: Neodymium Magnets